-This note is required by OMB Circular A-133 and should list the accounting policies and procedures the college uses in preparing the schedule.
+This note is required by OMB Circular 2 CFR Part 200, Subpart F, section 200.510 (b)(6), and should list the accounting policies and procedures the college uses in preparing the schedule and note whether or not the entity elected to use the 10 percent de minimis cost rate as covered in section 200.414.
 A cross-reference to the Notes to the Financial Statements is not sufficient for this note.
-(See Note 2 of the example in Section 9.9 Report Format)
+(See Note 2 of the example in Section 10.9 Report Format)